rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 ## Potential Identification Requirements

 A digital emblem capable of acting as an official marking of legal significance needs to be identifiable by its intended purpose and what assets it applies to.
-To do this, digital emblems may have these requirements (identified by in relation to diverse use cases).
+To do this, digital emblems may have these requirements (identified in relation to diverse use cases).
 Requirements of particular use cases will vary.

 - Provide a clearly detectable and unambiguous marking mappable to enable verification,
 - Be machine-readable to enable automated verification,